University-Level Teaching Excellence Award (Tenured & Tenure-Track Faculty) Guidelines

 The nomination letter and the packet of supporting documentation are to be forwarded to the Office of the Associate Provost for Academic Programs, Anthony Hall 220, Mail Code: 4305, Attention: University-Level Teaching Excellence Award Committee.
 You may also submit the nomination electronically to firstname.lastname@example.org.

-Nominations are due by Friday, February 3, 2023, 4:30 p.m.
+Nominations are due by Friday, January 26, 2024 by 4:30 p.m.
 Materials will not be accepted after the deadline.